regnek/ps-sass-lib/README.md

 # PS Sass Library

-*Helpful base styles to expedite workflow and create a better product*
+*Helpful base styles to expedite workflow and get everyone using the same codebase*

 ## Other PS Resources